matt-and-alicia/zillow-clustering-project/README.md

 ### Hypothesis

-- Is log error  significantly different for properties in LA County vs Orange County vs Ventura County?
 - Is there a correlation between square footage of a home and log error?
 - Is there a relationship between tax value and log error?
-- Could there be clusters in square footage and county location that can help predict log error?
+- Could there be clusters in age, acres, or location that can help predict log error?

 ### Target variable